aetperf/aetperf.github.io/_posts/2023-09-06-Calculating-daily-mean-temperatures-with-scikit-learn.md

 </p>

-Our initial strategy involves calculating TAVG as the arithmetic mean of TMAX and TMIN, but here is a excerpt fromthe dissertation abstract by Jase Bernhardt [1] about this traditional approach:
+Our initial strategy involves calculating TAVG as the arithmetic mean of TMAX and TMIN, but this is not the best option.
+Here is a excerpt from the dissertation abstract by Jase Bernhardt [1] about this traditional approach:

 > Traditionally, daily average temperature is computed by taking the mean of two values- the maximum temperature over a 24-hour period and the minimum temperature over the same period.
 These data form the basis for numerous studies of long-term climatologies (e.g. 30-year normals) and recent temperature trends and changes.
 However, many first-order weather stations (e.g. airports) also record hourly temperature data.
 Using an average of the 24 hourly temperature readings to compute daily average temperature should provide a more precise and representative estimate of a given day's temperature.
 These two methods of daily temperature averaging ([Tmax + Tmin]/2, average of 24 hourly temperature values) were computed and mapped for all first-order weather stations across the United States for the 30-year period 1981-2010.
 This analysis indicates a statistically significant difference between the two methods, as well as an overestimation of temperature by the traditional method ([Tmax + Tmin]/2), particularly in southern and coastal portions of the Continental U.S. The likely explanation for the long-term difference between the two methods is the underlying assumption of the twice-daily method that the diurnal curve of temperature follows a symmetrical pattern.